-If there is any possibility of a conflict of interest, or a perception of a conflict of interest, Peer Assessors must bring this to the attention of Arts Queensland.
+If there is any possibility of a conflict of interest, or a perception of a conflict of interest, Peer Assessors must bring this to the attention of Arts Queensland as soon as possible.
 Arts Queensland will establish the level of the conflict of interest and determine the appropriate management action, if any, to be taken.